-THE Public Health Agency (PHA) is urging women in the Coleraine borough who are 28 weeks pregnant or more to get the whooping cough vaccine as it can protect your newborn baby in their first weeks of life against whooping cough.
+The Public Health Agency (PHA) is reminding women who are 28 weeks pregnant or more to get the whooping cough vaccine as it can protect your newborn baby in their first weeks of life against whooping cough.

 “The best time to get the vaccine is between 28 and 32 weeks of pregnancy, but if a woman misses out during this time, she can still get it after 32 weeks.
 The vaccine is given at your GP’s surgery – make sure you make an appointment to get it.”

 All parents should ensure their children are vaccinated against whooping cough on time, even babies of women who’ve had the vaccine in pregnancy.
 This is to continue their baby’s protection through childhood.
 Vaccination of babies is routinely given at two, three and four months of age, with a booster administered three years later.

 Parents should also be alert to the signs and symptoms of whooping cough which include severe coughing fits accompanied by the characteristic ‘whoop’ sound in young children, and by a prolonged cough in older children or adults.
 It is also advisable to keep babies away from anyone showing the signs and symptoms of whooping cough.